Student Broadband Buyers Guide

 If you like to de-stress over the evening and weekends with a few hours of online gaming, you're going to need a broadband package that can deal with that.

 You want a reliable speed, a decent usage allowance, and a connection that isn't going to keep dropping your game during peak hours when everyone is online.
-However, you might be surprised to find not all games need a superfast connection, and even a 2Mb connection is plenty to play games.
+However, you might be surprised to find not all games need a superfast connection, and even a 2Mb connection is plenty to play games - although you're likely to be frustrated by how long it takes to download software updates and DLC!

 The following deals all have contracts of 9 months or less, 40GB or more usage and should offer some of the best performance in areas where they're available.